shadadu/hackathon_space_effector/README.md

 The Value function V(q, g, t, T) is the Euclidean distance from goal g to the current location q at time t and time limit T.
 Minimizing the value function in the subsequent time steps brings the end-effector closer to the end goal.
 Current solver uses the Riccati solution of the HJB formulation to compute the control velocities u*.
-A neural network (DGMValueNet) is trained on data of end-effector goal locations sampled from a xyz boundary region and start and intermediate valid states sampled from the robot arm collision free initial joint states.
-In essence, the Neural Net is trained to generate robot arm joint state trajectories for given end-effector goal positions.
+A neural network (DGMValueNetJAX) is trained on data of end-effector start and goal locations sampled from a xyz boundary region and start and intermediate valid states sampled from the robot arm collision free initial joint states.

 The basic HJB-DGM training is an iterative loop that computes the Value Network V, which is then used to obtain the optimal control u* via the Riccati-like equation u* = - Grad(V) * R^-1 * Grad(V)

 running_cost --> hjb_residual_loss --> terminal_cost --> loss = hjb_residual_loss + terminal_cost --> update weights V --> Grad V --> Ricatti --> u* --> running_cost

-More advanced implementations(see references) essentially replace the Riccati equation for estimating u* with a neural network and train both the
-Value Net and the Control Net(u*) with an Actor-Critic RL method.

-Currently, with a well calibrated weights of the terminal and residual losses, we are getting good convergence of the total loss function, though the
-HJB residual part of the loss seems unstable, the control loss converges smoothly.
-Smaller learning rates also improve the HJB residual's convergence relative to the terminal loss, but there is still room for improvement.
-Experiments are to be run to see how the relative convergence of terminal and residual losses affects overall trajectory planning performance.
-However, based on the recommendations in the literature, the Actor-Critic method with two(2) neural nets seem to be better solution, and the next major upgrade would be that, after benchmarking the Value Net and Riccati-like method.
+In essence, the Neural Net is trained to generate robot arm joint velocities given current joint and EE states, and the EE goal position.
+The Euler method is then used to generate the trajectory by iteratively computing q_{k+1} = q_k + u_star_k * dt.
+Repeated computations should then bring the EE position q_k closer to g_T (within an acceptable proximity tolerance).

-Constraints such as joint velocity limits, valid states, are enforced during data generation at training time.
+Constraints such as joint velocity limits, valid states, are enforced during data generation at training and also during planing rollouts.
 Because the residual only reduces to about 20% of its value before plateauing, it is likely that HJB formulation is leaving out significant robotic behavior.
 The direction of improvement going forward is to improve the loss functions and the Initial and Boundary conditions, and constraints to better coverage.
 Physics Informed Neural Network (PINN) formulations usually include constraint, IC and BC and residual